 Rahadian Permadi’s article about the solidarity of victims of state violence, reminds us however, that solidarity can be found across divisions of ‘identity’.

-Jemma Purdey (firstname.lastname@example.org) is a Guest editor of Inside Indonesia.
+Jemma Purdey (email@example.com) is a guest editor of Inside Indonesia.

 Inside Indonesia 78: Apr - Jun 2004